k-ujihara/NCDK/README.md

 Test from Command Line
 ---------------------

-Windows: Launch "vstest.console.exe NCDKTests\bin\Release\netcoreapp2.1\NCDKTests.dll" and "vstest.console.exe NCDKDisplayTests\bin\Release\NCDKDisplayTests.dll".
+Windows: Launch "vstest.console.exe NCDK.Tests\bin\Release\netcoreapp2.1\NCDK.Tests.dll" and "vstest.console.exe NCDK.DisplayTests\bin\Release\NCDK.DisplayTests.dll".

-Linux: Launch "dotnet build" to build assemblies and copy libinchi.so.#.## to output directory of NCDKTests, and make a link of libinchi.so to the libinchi.so.#.##.
+Linux: Launch "dotnet build" to build assemblies and copy libinchi.so.#.## to output directory of NCDK.Tests, and make a link of libinchi.so to the libinchi.so.#.##.
-And then, launch "dotnet test" in NCDKTests directory to test it.
+And then, launch "dotnet test" in NCDK.Tests directory to test it.

 NuGet Packages
 --------------